open/close all folders

 - Mai-HiME.
 The HiME eventually destroy the HiME Star using the powers it bestowed upon them in the first place.
 After that, the powers vanish.

-- In Puella Magi Madoka Magica's Grand Finale, Madoka uses her wish to erase every single witch (past, present, and future) from existence, thereby keeping all Magical Girls from becoming them.
+- Madoka gets no special information about this rebellion by Homura, but eventually uses her contract to eliminate the dangers posed by the Incubators by wishing to erase every single witch (past, present, and future) from existence, thereby keeping all Magical Girls from becoming witches themselves.
 Reality becomes a bit unstable and unfortunately, her wish doesn't come without a price.

 - In the battle vs Galaxia in the Stars season of the Sailor Moon anime, Neptune and Uranus sell out to Galaxia, turn on Pluto and Saturn and take their star seeds...then reveal their true intention by turning the star seed stealing bracelets on Galaxia.
 To their surprise, it doesn't work, because Galaxia had no star seed, and the two are killed shortly after.

-- Which is really too bad, because in its original form it was an inversion.
+- Which is really too bad, because in its original form it was a Defied Trope.
 Spawn was sent back to Earth with a finite amount of power.
-In a demoralizing lecture, the devil explains quite coldly how he does not care what Spawn does with the powers — if he uses them to do evil, great, Hell's cause is advanced on Earth.
+In a demoralizing lecture, the devil explains quite coldly how he does not care what Spawn does with his powers — if he uses them to do evil, great, Hell's cause is advanced on Earth.
 If he uses them to do good, great, he's sending evil souls down to Hell to swell the devil's army and thus hastening the final war against Heaven.
 If he refuses to do anything with them, great, he'll eventually turn cold and emotionless if not outright insane from the emotional stress of never getting involved with anything, the powers will drain away anyway (although much more slowly), and he'll return to Hell with a mindset much more befitting the general the devil wants him to be.
 Now that's a devil who knows how to bargain.
-Though there is the loophole that he doesn't have to kill anyone while using the powers for good.
+Even the loophole of not killing while doing good seems thought-of, as that way, Spawn is setting a positive example of Faustian bargains.

 - Before Spawn there was Ghost Rider (though the premise changes later).
-Most Marvel heroes Mephisto decides to mess with as well.
+Most Marvel heroes Mephisto decides to mess with as well...
+With one unfortunate exception.

 - The Saint of Killers in Preacher.
 Initially being obedient to God, he hesitates in killing the protagonist when he learns that Jesse has information regarding the deaths of his wife and child, and eventually turns on God with the same guns he was given.